kroxylicious/design/proposals/001-ClusterRepresentation.md

 #### Upstream Clusters

-An _upstream cluster_ represents a physical kafka cluster.
-The upstream clusters list specifies all the kafka clustsers that are being exposed through Kroxylicious.
+An _physical cluster_ represents a physical kafka cluster.
+The physical clusters list specifies all the kafka clustsers that are being exposed through Kroxylicious.

-An _upstream cluster_ may reference a `filter chain`.
+An _physical cluster_ may reference a `filter chain`.
 This provides zero or more *additional* filters that the RPCs will pass through before passing to the brokers of the physical cluster.

-An _upstream cluster_ enumerates the upstream brokers that comprise the physical cluster.
+An _physical cluster_ enumerates the upstream brokers that comprise the physical cluster.

 #### Upstream Brokers